p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 The basic design described here tries to keep things fairly straightforward to explain and understand, if a P4_16 program does so.

-If a bit-constrained value is declared with a `type` that has a `p4runtime_translation` on it, that one is used.
+If a constrained value is declared with a `type` that has a `p4runtime_translation` on it, that one is used.

 In the absence of such an annotation on that `type`, no P4runtime